GaM1ngN0tDev/NoiosoAI/README.md

 Ollama

-An Wifi To Get A Model
+An Wifi To Get A Model I Reccomend Using llama3.2:1b

 Then After installing the model do "ollama serve" now on tour phone put the ip of your local IP (IP of your PC) with :11434 at the end